Sideko-Inc/sideko/docs/CLI.md

 ###### **Subcommands:**

-* `init` — Interactively configure and create SDKs
+* `init` — Interactively configure and create suite of SDKs (recommended command for getting started)
 * `config` — Manage SDK configs
-* `create` — Create new SDK
+* `create` — Create an SDK using an SDK Config
 * `update` — Update SDK to implement changes to APIs

 ## `sideko sdk init`

-Interactively configure and create SDKs
+Interactively configure and create suite of SDKs (recommended command for getting started)

 **Usage:** `sideko sdk init`